-As of and for t Decem he Year Ended ber 31,
+iber 31,

 2020 2019

 Outstanding principal \$ 4,597 \$ 4,300

-Accrued interest -
+Accrued interest

-Interest expense - -
+Interest expense

 Unrealized foreign exchange (gain) loss on principal 297 (71)

-Unrealized foreign exchange (gain) loss on accrued interest - -
+Unrealized foreign exchange (gain) loss on accrued interest

-Principal payments - -
+Principal payments

-Interest payments - -
+Interest payments

-Proceeds - -
+Proceeds

 • Between June and September 2020, the Company borrowed \$761 through notes payable from a Chinese lender.
 The notes payable are payable on demand by the lender, bear interest at 6% per annum, have no covenants, and are unsecured.